CrazyRobMiles/PICO-Paparazzi-camera/README.md

     time.sleep(0.1)

 ```
-The number of servos can be 2 or 4.
 The code above updates the sensor every tenth of a second.
 You can use the scan method to test all the positions of the servos:

 ```
 pap = Paparazzi(number_of_servos)